 Small business owners have faced unprecedented economic loss due to the Covid-19 epidemic.
-And just as they saw a light at the end of the tunnel, some have suffered enormous property damage and destruction due to the turmoil erupting in their community.
+And just as they saw a light at the end of the tunnel, some have suffered enormous property damage and loss due to the turmoil erupting in their community.

 Owners and managers of businesses have made comments on various media outlets regarding the use of force they are prepared to use to defend themselves and their businesses against trespassers.
 We want to provide some information that could assist business owners and employees in making appropriate decisions during a high stress event.